-- considering alternative suppliers; - including contractual agreement for action to be taken in respect of supply chain participants in the event that there is a violation of codes of conduct; - management assertions that there is no modern slavery within their wider supply chains; - broadening the scope of due-diligence, including on-the-ground audit; and - reviewing contractual arrangements to ensure that action can be taken against supply chain participants if they are found to be violating codes of conduct.
+- considering alternative suppliers; - including contractual agreements for action to be taken in respect of supply chain participants in the event that there is a violation of codes of conduct; - management assertions that there is no modern slavery within their wider supply chains; - broadening the scope of due-diligence, including on-the-ground audit; and - reviewing contractual arrangements to ensure that action can be taken against supply chain participants if they are found to be violating codes of conduct.

-Further information on the investment processes can be found in InfraRed's Sustainability Policy.
+Further information on the investment processes can be found in InfraRed's Sustainability Policy and in InfraRed's latest sustainability report5.